New York, NY

 - B-HEARD teams are dispatched through 911.
 Call takers within the 911 dispatch center, as well as EMS, analyze incoming calls to determine whether they include a mental health component and whether the situation is appropriate for a B-HEARD response.
 Upon determining that the situation is appropriate for response, a B-HEARD team is dispatched.

-- B-HEARD pilot teams currently operate 7 days a week for 16 hours a day in 9 New York City police precincts.
-Further expansion of the pilot area was announced spring 2022 to include two additional police precincts in the South Bronx.
+- B-HEARD pilot teams currently operate 7 days a week for 16 hours a day in 15 New York City police precincts.

 - B-HEARD teams include 2 emergency medical technicians/paramedics from FDNY/EMS and a social worker from NYC Health + Hospitals.